oracle-livelabs/database/23cfree/query-dv/query-dv.md

 ## Introduction

-Now that our tables been populated, we will view the data as JSON documents with GET calls and query-by-example (QBE) calls.
+Now that our tables have been populated, we will view the data as JSON documents with GET calls.
 The duality view `team_dv` joins the team table with the driver table, so the insert from the previous lab ensured data was populated on both tables.
 Now you can query the `driver_dv` duality view to see the data in its documents.

 You will also learn how to use the OpenAPI View to create REST calls on your views.
 This provides a clean GUI interface with which you can not only create the REST calls, but run them to test return results.

-Estimated Time: 5 minutes
+Estimated Time: 10 minutes

 ### Objectives